 In 1969, John Kaldor brought artists Christo and Jeanne-Claude to Australia, where they made one of the most ambitious public artworks ever seen.
 Titled Wrapped Coast—One Million Square Feet, Little Bay, Sydney, Australia, the project enveloped 2.5km of coastline with fabric and rope.
 Its success captured international attention and initiated what was to become the world's first public art organisation.

 Over half a century, the organisation has realised 34 temporary projects in public spaces, which have had a profound and continuing impact on Australians' experience of contemporary art.

-The exhibition Making Art Public was created by British artist Michael Landy at the Art Gallery of NSW.
-Rather than take the form of a conventional retrospective, it brought an artist’s perspective to bear on the Kaldor Public Art Projects completed from 1969 to 2019.
+The Making Art Public exhibition was created by acclaimed British artist Michael Landy.
+Rather than a conventional retrospective, it brought an artist's perspective to bear on the Kaldor projects completed from 1969 to 2019.

 Landy reimagined each project within an oversized archive box, using archives, documentation and remnant artworks to distil and reincarnate the projects in new and surprising forms.
 Installed out of chronological sequence, the archive boxes each offered markedly different experiences and revealed diverse approaches to making art public.